snowplow-archive/kinesis-example-scala-consumer/README.md

 You can leave the rest of the settings for now.

-Next, run the event consumer, making sure to specify your new config file and create a new stream:
+Next, run the event consumer, making sure to specify your new config file:

     $ sbt "run --config my.conf"